joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/07/13/health/apgar-score-black-infants.html

 **On the Red Carpet at One of India’s Most Lavish Weddings**\
-`After months of buildup, Anant Ambani, the son of India’s richest man, married Radhika Merchant, the daughter of a fellow business tycoon.
-Celebrities from Hollywood to Bollywood joined their extravagant multiday celebration on the red carpet.`\
+`After months of anticipation, Anant Ambani, the youngest son of India’s richest man, married Radhika Merchant, a daughter of a fellow business tycoon.
+Celebrities from Hollywood and Bollywood joined their extravagant multiday celebration on the red carpet.`\
 https://nytimes.com/video/fashion/weddings/100000009569446/india-ambani-wedding-red-carpet-billionaire.html

 **Kevin Durant uncertainty, why Derrick White over Jaylen Brown and more: Team USA notes**\